Updated June 12, 2023

 - Notice the speed of their speech

-These are basic traits and patterns of a person’s body language that will help you evaluate them as well as the situation.
-However do keep in mind that every individual is unique and that the what one person’s body language indicates is probably not applicable to another.
-Once you begin noticing and analyzing the body language of people you will notice the minor and major differences between the body language of two independent individuals.
+These basic traits and patterns of a person’s body language will help you evaluate them and the situation.
+However, remember that every individual is unique and that what one person’s body language indicates is probably not applicable to another.
+Once you begin noticing and analyzing people’s body language, you will notice the minor and major differences between the body language of two independent individuals.
 Another thing you need to keep in mind is that body language may differ between cultures and nationalities.

-Body language plays a major role in conveying what an individual is feeling and thinking.
-If you are unable to analyze and are in doubt of what is going on in a person’s mind through their body language, the best thing to do is to strike up a conversation with them in order to clarify your doubts.
-You can also directly confront or question them in a polite manner to understand what it is that is really going on in their mind.
+Body language plays a major role in conveying an individual’s feelings and thoughts.
+If you cannot analyze and are in doubt about what is going on in a person’s mind through their body language, the best thing to do is to strike up a conversation with them to clarify your doubts.
+You can also directly confront or politely question them to understand what is going on in their mind.

 Here are some articles that will help you to get more detail about building body language for personality development, so just go through the link.